yassirnajmaoui/yrt-pet-readthedocs-test/doc/usage/histogram3d_format.md

 4. Two different lines of responses cannot be represented by the same histogram bin

-These rules must apply for a Fully3D scanner with DOI crystals.
+These rules must apply for a fully 3D scanner with DOI crystals.
 Note that Time-of-flight bins are not encoded by Histogram3D.

 ## Crystals in the same ring